 In the current climate of public sector funding retrenchment, the City Corporation (itself and as trustee of Bridge House Estates) has developed a philanthropy strategy to maximise and deepen impact in this space and explore ways to amplify philanthropy more widely – in London, the UK and globally.

-The City Bridge Trust Committee
+The Bridge House Estates Grants Committee

 The Committee comprises elected Members of the City of London Corporation’s Court of Common Council.
 It meets approximately six times each year and has delegated authority from the City Corporation as trustee to make funding decisions on grants of up to £500,000 from the Bridge House Estates through its funding arm, City Bridge Trust.
 Any individual grants over this amount are referred to the full Court of Common Council for final approval from the City Corporation as trustee of Bridge House Estates.